zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 # Chaos Day Summary

 [In our last Chaos Day](../2024-08-16-Operate-load-handling/index.md) we experimented with Operate and different load (Zeebe throughput).
-We observed that higher load caused a lower latency in Operate.
-The conclusion was that it might be related to Zeebe's exporting, which is effected by a higher load.
+We observed that higher load caused a lower import latency in Operate.
+The conclusion was that it might be related to Zeebe's exporting configuration, which is effected by a higher load.

 In today's chaos day we want to verify how different export and import configurations can effect the importing latency.